 • Rehabilitation therapies

-The classification of studies (four classes) and levels of evidence (four levels) were based on the recommendations of the 2017 Edition of Clinical Practice Guideline Process Manual of the American Academy of Neurology2 (Table 1 and 2).
+The classification of studies (four classes) and levels of evidence (four levels) were based on the recommendations of the 2017 Edition of the Clinical Practice Guideline Process Manual of the American Academy of Neurology2 (Table 1 and 2).

 CLASSES OF ANTIPARKINSONIAN DRUGS

-Several drugs are used for treatment of PD and are classified into dopaminergic and nondopaminergic.
-The dopaminergic drugs included levodopa, dopaminergic agonists (DA), monoamine oxidase-B enzyme (MAO-B) inhibitor and catechol-ortho-methyltransferase (COMT) inhibitors.
-And nondopaminergic drugs are amantadine and anticholinergics.
+Several drugs are used for treatment of PD and classified into dopaminergic and nondopaminergic.
+The dopaminergic drugs include levodopa, dopaminergic agonists (DA), monoamine oxidase-B enzyme (MAO-B) inhibitors, and catechol-ortho-methyltransferase (COMT) inhibitors.
+Nondopaminergic drugs are amantadine and anticholinergics.

-In Brazil, antiparkinsonian drugs are available on the Public Health System, except for extended release pramipexole, safinamide and rotigotine.
+In Brazil, antiparkinsonian drugs are available on the Public Health System, except for extended release pramipexole, safinamide, and rotigotine.

 DOPAMINERGIC DRUGS